fitabigail/Lamborghini-Deals/README.md

 > ## Credits

 The idea of a car dealer website came from my littel boy which loves Lamborghini cars.
-On my search I found this tutorial: [Build Python Django Real Project](https://www.udemy.com/course/python-django-real-project-for-freshers-freelancers) on [Udemy](https://www.udemy.com/) and I decide to follow and adapt to my needs.
-The template is great, but now I think I worked more than I was builded my self.
-Now I understand the work of tutors who must digg in on our code to find the errors.
+On my research I found this tutorial: [Build Python Django Real Project](https://www.udemy.com/course/python-django-real-project-for-freshers-freelancers) on [Udemy](https://www.udemy.com/) and I decide to follow and adapt it to my needs.
+The template is great, but now I think I worked more than if I was build my self.
+Now I understand the work of tutors who must dig  on our code to find the errors.

 - The images for this project was taken from [Pexels](https://www.pexels.com/) for teamIused the template images.